Chief Executive Officer

 As CEO of NAHAA and CCHI, Mark is responsible for the strategic and day-to-day management of NAHAA and its staff.
 Prior to leading NAHAA and CCHI, he spent 9 years as Executive Director and CEO of Children’s Health Initiative Napa County where he developed the first nonprofit insurance brokerage firm in California serving individuals and families.
 He built a county-wide collaborative of 42 agencies and guided Napa County into a leadership role at the state level, working to provide affordable health insurance to everyone in California, regardless of race, ethnicity, or family income.
 Prior to his work in Napa County, he managed public health programs in Yolo County, including the Women, Infants, and Children Program.
 He also developed mobile medical, dental, and optometric clinics based in schools and community centers, and a health promotora program in Los Angeles.
 Mark holds a Bachelor’s degree from the California Polytechnic State University, San Luis Obispo, and Master of Public Health degree from the University of Hawaii.

-Heather is new to the team, but you may recognize her from the national nonprofit, Families USA.
-She comes to NAHAA to help further develop membership programming and services, as well as lift up and share best practices and lessons learned from across the country.
+Heather most recently comes to NAHAA from the national nonprofit, Families USA, where she served as the Director of Community Engagement and helped develop the enrollment assister network.
+She is a founding leader of NAHAA and she recently relocated to California to build NAHAA's infrastructure from their headquarters in Sacramento.
 Heather has over 20 years of experience managing health policy related programming, staff and volunteers in order to meet the needs of consumers enrolling in Medicaid, Medicare, and most recently the Affordable Care Act (ACA).
-While at Families USA she led efforts to grow an enrollment network across the country and most recently, led successful state-based ACA defense campaigns in Alaska, Arizona and Maine.
 Prior to working for Families USA she worked for Enroll America/Get Covered America to launch state-based awareness and enrollment campaigns in several states across the country in order to establish outreach and enrollment best practices under the ACA.
 Prior to the implementation of the ACA, Heather worked for the national nonprofit, the Medicare Rights Center where she served as Vice President of Client Services.
-In this role Heather helped to restructure the organization, develop new programming, and expand their national training and technical assistance programing to nonprofits enrolling Medicare beneficiaries into public benefits and Medicare Part D prescription drug plans.
+In this role Heather helped to restructure the organization, develop new programming, and expanded their national training and technical assistance programming to nonprofits enrolling Medicare beneficiaries into public benefits such as SNAP and LiHEAP, Medicare Savings Programs, Extra Help and Medicare Part D prescription drug plans.
 She has a Master’s degree in Social Work from the City University of New York’s Hunter College and her undergraduate degree from the Ohio University in Athens, Ohio.
-Heather grew up in the performing arts and was raised in community theater studying acting from a young age at the School for Creative and Performing Arts in Cincinnati, Ohio.
-She loves to talk about the arts, the Midwest, the beauty of the coasts and learn about all of the people and places in-between.
+Heather grew up in Ohio and studied theater while attending the School for Creative and Performing Arts in Cincinnati.
+She loves to talk about the arts, the Midwest, the beauty of the coasts, and learn about all of the people and places in-between.

 Director of Development